M. Night Shyamalan

-Manoj Nelliyattu "M. Night" Shyamalan (/ˈʃɑːməlɑːn/ SHAH-mə-lahn; born August 6, 1970) is an Indian-American filmmaker and actor.
-He is best known for making original films with contemporary supernatural plots and twist endings.
-He was born in Mahé, India, and raised in Penn Valley, Pennsylvania.
-The cumulative gross of his films exceeds $3.4 billion globally.
+Manoj Nelliyattu "M. Night" Shyamalan (/ˈʃɑːməlɑːn/ SHAH-mə-lahn; born August 6, 1970) is an American filmmaker.
+His films often employ supernatural plots and twist endings.
+The cumulative gross of his films exceeds $3.3 billion globally.
+Shyamalan has received various accolades, including nominations for two Academy Awards, two BAFTA Awards and a Golden Globe.

+Shyamalan was born in Mahé, India, and raised in Penn Valley, Pennsylvania.
 His early films include Praying with Anger (1992) and Wide Awake (1998) before his breakthrough film The Sixth Sense (1999), which earned him Academy Award nominations for Best Director and Best Original Screenplay.
 He then released Unbreakable (2000), Signs (2002) and The Village (2004).
-Following a period of setbacks which include several poorly received films like The Happening (2008), The Last Airbender (2010), and After Earth (2013), he found a career resurgence with the films The Visit (2015), Split (2016), Glass (2019), Old (2021), and Knock at the Cabin (2023).
+After a string of poorly received films—Lady in the Water (2006), The Happening (2008), The Last Airbender (2010), and After Earth (2013)—he experienced a career resurgence with The Visit (2015) and Split (2016).
+These were followed by Glass (2019), Old (2021), Knock at the Cabin (2023), and Trap (2024).

-He is also one of the executive producers and occasional director of the 20th Television science fiction series Wayward Pines (2015–2016) and the Apple TV+ psychological horror series Servant (2019–present), for which he also serves as the showrunner.
+Shyamalan was also one of the executive producers and occasional director of the 20th Television science fiction series Wayward Pines (2015–2016) and the Apple TV+ psychological horror series Servant (2019–2023), for which he also served as showrunner.

 Early life

-Shyamalan was born in Mahé, India to ethnic Indian parents in a town in the Union Territory of Pondicherry.
-His father, Dr. Nelliyattu C. Shyamalan, is a Malayali neurologist from Mahé and a JIPMER graduate; his mother, Dr. Jayalakshmi, a Tamil, is an OB-GYN.
+Manoj Nelliyattu Shyamalan was born on August 6, 1970, in Mahé, India, a town in the Union Territory of Puducherry.
+His father, Dr. Nelliyattu C. Shyamalan, is a Malayali neurologist from Mahé and a JIPMER graduate; his mother, Dr. Jayalakshmi Shyamalan, a Tamil from Chennai, is an OB-GYN.

 Shyamalan's parents immigrated to the United States when he was six weeks old.
-Shyamalan was raised in Penn Valley, Pennsylvania.
-Shyamalan was raised Hindu.
-He attended the private Roman Catholic grammar school Waldron Mercy Academy, followed by the Episcopal Academy, a private Episcopal high school located at the time in Merion Station, Pennsylvania.
+Shyamalan was raised Hindu in Penn Valley, Pennsylvania.
+He attended the private Roman Catholic grammar school Waldron Mercy Academy.
 He felt like an outsider and remembers that teachers would say that whoever was not baptized would go to hell.
-When he was a student there, a teacher once became upset because he "got the best grade and [he] wasn't Catholic".
+When he was a student there, a teacher once became upset because he "got the best grade in religion class and [he] wasn't Catholic".
+He later attended the Episcopal Academy, a private Episcopal high school located at the time in Merion Station, Pennsylvania.

 Shyamalan earned the New York University Merit Scholarship in 1988, and was also a National Merit Scholar.
 Shyamalan is an alumnus of New York University Tisch School of the Arts in Manhattan, graduating in 1992.
-It was while studying there that he adopted "Night" as his second name.
+When reading about the Lakota, he discovered a person whose name was translated as 'Night' in English.
+He used Night thereafter instead of his original middle name, Nelliyattu.
+The name change was also in his view to draw audiences to his films with just his name, as with Hitchcock and Spielberg.

 Shyamalan had an early desire to be a filmmaker when he was given a Super 8 camera at a young age.
 Though his father wanted him to follow in the family practice of medicine, his mother encouraged him to follow his passion.
 By the time he was seventeen, he had made forty-five home movies.
-On each DVD release of his films, beginning with The Sixth Sense and with the exception of Lady in the Water, he has included a scene from one of these childhood movies, which, he feels, represents his first attempt at the same kind of film.